 You could get a headache trying to name all of Bayer's products.
 The company, which created aspirin in 1897, makes pharmaceuticals, OTC drugs, and animal health care products through Bayer HealthCare, plastics and high-performance specialty materials via Bayer MaterialScience, and crop protection and home garden care items through Bayer CropScience.
 Aside from Bayer Aspirin, the company's best-known consumer brands include Aleve, Alka-Seltzer, and One-A-Day vitamins.
 Its top selling pharmaceuticals include multiple sclerosis treatment Betaseron and birth control pill YAZ.
 Also known as Bayer Group, the firm has some 300 operating subsidiaries worldwide; it operates in the US through Bayer Corporation.

 The majority of Bayer's sales come from European countries (roughly 40% of revenues) and North America (about 25% of sales), and most of the company's core manufacturing facilities are in Germany and the US.
+The company also has operations Latin America, Africa, and the Middle East.

 Sales and Marketing